digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/download/cnqs-installation.rst

 `make start`

 The first time running `make start`, a helper assistant prompts to set up a local deployment.
+It offers the following choices

+  - running `DevNet` or `LocalNet`
+  - enabling the `Observability` stack
+  - chosing between production-style OAuth2 or bypassing authentication with using shared secrets
-It offers the choice of running `DevNet` or `LocalNet`, enabling `Observability`, and specifying a party hint.
+  - specifying a party hint.

-In the future, this helper can be accessed by running `make setup`.
+Should you need to change any of the choices, rerun the helper using `make setup`.

-Begin the first application in `LocalNet` with `Observability` enabled.
+The default is to run in `LocalNet` with `Observability`  and `OAuth2` enabled.
-Leave the party hint blank to use the default.
+Leave the party hint blank to use a default based on your local username.

   The party hint is used as a party node’s alias of their identification hash.
   The Party Hint is not part of the user’s identity.
 It is a convenience feature.
 It is possible to have multiple party nodes with the same hint.

 | Enable LocalNet?
 (Y/n): Y
 |   LOCALNET_ENABLED set to ‘true’.

 | Enable Observability?
 (Y/n): Y
 |   OBSERVABILITY_ENABLED set to ‘true’.

+| Enable OAUTH2?
+(Y/n): Y
+|   AUTH_MODE set to 'oauth2'.

 | Specify a party hint (this will identify the participant in the
   network) [quickstart-USERNAME-1]: